justgage/bubpub.js/README.md

-bubpub.js
+BUBPUB.JS
 =========
-_a SubPub(ish) library, that avoids duplication on the que_

-__STATUS:__ beta
+_a pubsub(ish) library that allows you to tie actions to events in a bubbling non-duplicating an non-blocking way._

+__bubbling?__
+Meaning if you call a child event every parent event gets called.
+eg: you call `parent/cool/child` then `parent`, `parent/cool` also get called.

+__non-duplicating?__
+This means when you publish an event __more that once__ it only gets called __one__ time when the que is emptied.

+__non-blocking?__
+also called 'async'.
+This means that the events don't publish till your code is done running

 ##Features:

+ - "Talking objects" that publish events when the change.
  - Events don't duplicate or interrupt code.
- - Nesting pubs that "bubble" up the chain when they are fired.
+ - Nesting (or name spacing) events that "bubble" up the chain when they are fired.

+#Uses
+__bubpub__ is great for updating the view because the events are non-duplicating they won't touch the DOM more than they need to.

 How it works:
 =============